Meet-S0ni/Interview-Questions/README.md

 - Jenkins
   - what is declarative pipeline
   - how to add agents in Jenkins
+  - what is Jenkins shared library
+  - how to run parallel jobs in Jenkins
+  - how to store sensitive information in Jenkins
 - Azure Devops
   - how to add agents in Azure DevOps
   - deployment groups in azure devops